rouzbeh-afrasiabi/BertFineTuning/background/README.md

 <p align="center">
 <img src="../images/hist_common_count.png"></img>
 </p>
 Histograms of duplicated and unique records show a positive skew.
-While the distributions are similar the duplicated records show a higher number of instances with fewer words in common.
+While the distributions are similar the duplicated records show a higher number of instances that have zero to five words in common.
 <p align="center">
 <img src="../images/hist_common_count_lbl.png"></img>
 </p>